 - We will ask you or your representative (for example, your pharmacist) for certain information, including when you will run out of your medication. - We will submit your request to the Centers for Medicare & Medicaid Services (CMS), the federal agency that administers Medicare, within one business day of receiving it.
 CMS will contact your state Medicaid office to determine your status and let us know the results before the date you indicated you would run out of medicine or within ten days, whichever comes first. - If you have less than three days of medication left, CMS will contact your state Medicaid office within one day of receiving the request we submitted on your behalf and will inform us of the results within one business day of receiving a response from the state. - We will attempt to notify you of the results of CMS' inquiry within one business day of receiving them.
-If we are not able to contact you the first time we try, we will make up to three attempts to notify you.
+If we are not able to contact you the first time we try, we will make up to three more attempts to notify you.
 Our fourth attempt will be in writing.
 Our notice will include contact information for CMS in case you do not agree with the results of the inquiry. - We will provide your medications at a reduced cost-sharing level as soon as we find out you are eligible for "Extra Help" with your prescription costs.

-If you have evidence of eligibility for "Extra Help:"
+If you have evidence of eligibility for "Extra Help":

 - We must accept any of the following types of evidence as proof that you are eligible for "Extra Help."
 Evidence may be provided by you or your pharmacist, advocate, representative, family member or other individual acting on your behalf.
-Each item listed below must show that you were eligible for Medicaid during a month after June of the previous calendar year: - A copy of your Medicaid card including your name and an eligibility date; - A copy of a state document that confirms active Medicaid status; - o A print-out from your state's electronic enrollment file showing Medicaid status; - A screen print from your state's Medicaid systems showing Medicaid status after June of the previous calendar year; - o Other documentation provided by the state showing Medicaid status; - A report of contact, including the date a verification call was made to the state Medicaid agency and the name, title and telephone number of the state staff person who verified the Medicaid status; - A remittance from a long-term care facility showing Medicaid payment for you for a full calendar month;
+Each item listed below must show that you were eligible for Medicaid during a month after June of the previous calendar year: - o A copy of your Medicaid card including your name and an eligibility date; - o A copy of a state document that confirms active Medicaid status; - A print-out from your state's electronic enrollment file showing Medicaid status; - A screen print from your state's Medicaid systems showing Medicaid status after June of the previous calendar year; - o Other documentation provided by the state showing Medicaid status; - A report of contact, including the date a verification call was made to the state Medicaid agency and the name, title and telephone number of the state staff person who verified the Medicaid status; - A remittance from a long-term care facility showing Medicaid payment for you for a full calendar month; - A copy of a state document that confirms Medicaid payment to a long-term care facility for a full calendar year on your behalf; - A screen print from your state's Medicaid systems showing your institutional status based on a stay of at least a full calendar month for Medicaid payment purposes;